The Alignment Curse: Modality Alignment Supercharges Audio Attacks via Text Transfer: Introduction

-In this work, we take an initial step toward answering this question by analyzing the connection between modality alignment and cross-modality jailbreak transfer, which we refer to as the \emph{alignment curse} (Figure~\ref{fig:main}).
-Building on this analysis, we conduct an empirical evaluation of \textit{textual jailbreaks}, \textit{text-transferred audio jailbreaks}, and \textit{audio jailbreaks} on recent omni-models under a black-box threat model.
+In this work, we take an initial step toward answering this question by proposing the \textit{Alignment Curse} (Figure~\ref{fig:main}), a formally characterized and empirically validated principle that links cross-modality attack transfer to modality alignment (measured by KL) in omni-models.
+The principle suggests a continuous trend: as modality alignment tightens, cross-modality attack transfer becomes more effective.
+Guided by this principle, we first conduct a comprehensive evaluation of \textit{textual jailbreaks}, \textit{text-transferred audio jailbreaks}, and \textit{audio jailbreaks} on recent omni-models under a black-box threat model.
 In these settings, textual jailbreaks are applied directly to the text input, text-transferred audio jailbreaks are generated by converting textual adversarial prompts into audio via text-to-speech (TTS), and audio jailbreaks operate directly on audio inputs.
-Our results show that text-transferred audio attacks consistently perform well, and surprisingly, often outperform dedicated audio-based attacks, establishing them as simple yet powerful baselines for future audio red-teaming.
-We further extend our analysis to cross-model transferability and demonstrate that text-transferred audio attacks remain effective under a stricter audio-only access threat model, highlighting their practical relevance.
-Finally, we empirically estimate the representation-level KL divergence underlying our analysis and observe that, for attacks that successfully transfer across modalities, the divergence is sufficiently small for the alignment curse to work.

-In summary, our main contributions are threefold: \begin{itemize} \item We identify the \emph{alignment curse}, where strong multimodal alignment enables cross-modality jailbreak transfer from text to audio. \item We empirically show that text-transferred audio jailbreaks match or exceed the effectiveness of existing audio-based attacks, establishing strong baselines for future audio red-teaming. \item We further examine a stricter audio-only access threat model and show that text-transferred jailbreaks remain effective under cross-model transfer. \end{itemize}
+Our results show that under text \& audio access, advanced text attacks outperform audio attacks that also require text access; under audio-only access, text-transferred audio attacks exhibit a clear advantage over audio-based attacks, revealing that audio vulnerabilities are largely driven by text attacks.
+We further analyze the representation-level KL divergence underlying the Alignment Curse and observe a negative correlation between KL and transfer effectiveness, providing empirical support that smaller KL (i.e., stronger modality alignment) leads to more effective cross-modality attack transfer.
+Our main contributions are threefold: \begin{itemize} \item We introduce the \emph{Alignment Curse}, a formally characterized and empirically validated principle connecting cross-modality safety risk transfer to modality alignment, revealing a fundamental tension between capability and safety in omni-models. \item Through comprehensive evaluation of 11 attacks on 2 datasets across 5 omni-models, we show that text and text-transferred audio attacks outperform existing audio-based attacks under matched modality access assumptions, indicating that text-based vulnerabilities play a pivotal role in shaping audio safety risks. \item We further analyze the representation-level KL underlying the principle and observe a negative correlation between KL and transfer effectiveness, empirically supporting the Alignment Curse and its implication that risks may intensify as modality alignment tightens. \end{itemize}